FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/recipes.rst

     :ref:`recipe-partial`

+    :ref:`recipe-group-format`

 .. _recipe-flavour:

 1. What flavour of ObjectListView do I want to use?
 ---------------------------------------------------

-There are three flavours of ObjectListView:
+There are three flavours of ObjectListView (four if you include `GroupListView`):

 ObjectListView - Plain Vanilla
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^